-The 2019 Body First School Fitness Challenge was held on September 21, 2019 at Anneberg Park!
-This year, $10,000 was awarded to participating schools based on the students who participated in the event.
-This year's awards bring the 10-year total of funds to area schools to $90,000, made possible by generous support of the title sponsor, Body First Health and Wellness, and many more local sponsors.
+The 2021 Body First School Fitness Challenge will be held on September 25, 2021 at Anneberg Park!
+This year, $10,000 will be awarded to participating schools based on the students who participate in the event.
+Through 2019, the 10-year total of funds to area schools is just more than $90,000, made possible by generous support of the title sponsor, Body First Health and Wellness, and many more local sponsors.

 The Body First School Fitness Challenge was developed in 2008 with a simple idea to provide money to local schools for encouraging their students to be active.
 With local business sponsors, the Manhattan Cross Country Club provided $1,000 to area schools.
 Since then, we have grown tremendously.
 In 2016, this event provided a record $12,000 to area schools in Manhattan, Riley, Westmoreland, St. George and Wamego.
 It is the largest Kids Fun Run in the state of Kansas and we have growing evidence to suggest that it is one of the Top 5 Kids Fun Runs in the entire United States!

 This event is made possible by the generosity of our title sponsor, Body First Wellness of Manhattan and the following: